 For more of what's happening in the Purchasing Department, read the Dollars & Sense Newsletter.

 July 2013, U Market, our new supply purchasing website, was rolled out University wide.
 U Market is the largest strategic sourcing initiative to date and will save University departments' time and money as the best practice procurement tool.

-As of June 2013, the Strategic sourcing Program has partnered with University stakeholders to implement over $8.2 million in annual savings and $20.6 million in cumulative savings.
+As of December 2013, the Strategic Sourcing Program has partnered with University stakeholders to implement over $9.1 million in the current annual savings rate and $24.4 million in cumulative savings.
 View the latest Strategic Sourcing Dashboard.

 Take a look at the Strategic Sourcing update in the latest Dollars & Sense newsletter.

 Contact Linda Woock if you are interested in receiving Spend Analysis reports for your college or business unit.